 - The bottom edge of the shower curtain

 - Between the toilet reservoir and the wall

 THE DIY MOLD REMOVAL APPROACH

-If you want to remove black mold in the bathroom, many people’s first thought is to go the DIY route.
+Considering above date of the bathroom mold removal Toronto, if you want to remove black mold in the bathroom, many people’s first thought is to go the DIY route.
 There are many websites, blogs, and home improvement sites with suggestions, tips, and other information on removing mold with bleach, vinegar, baking soda, household cleaners, and other products.
 The bad news is they’re nearly all ineffective, can spread or increase your mold problem, and don’t address the root of the situation.

 The DIY approach may save you some money initially, but in the long run it leads to bigger problems and increasingly aggressive products to try and get the situation under control.
-The biggest problem with DIY mold removal approaches is that it’s frighteningly easy to inadvertently spread the mold to other areas of the room or your home.
+The biggest problem with DIY bathroom mold removal Toronto approaches is that it’s frighteningly easy to inadvertently spread the mold to other areas of the room or your home.
 Reusing sponges is the most obvious problem, but mold is motivated to survive – spores may hitch a ride on your clothes, shoes, bottles, and as you enter and exit the room.